Net revenue retention and 3 things every venture capitalist looks for

 Because SaaS businesses are subscription-based, a business can have a solid product, great management team and steady history of growth, but if the business’s net revenue retention (NRR) is average or below average, obtaining funding could be challenging.

-Any start-up looking for investment should understand the importance of analysing and optimising NRR internally before a funding round.
-The start-up should do so especially if its KPI metric is average or below average.
+Any startup seeking investment should understand the importance of analyzing and optimizing NRR internally before a funding round.
+The startup should do so especially if its KPI metric is average or below average.

-To understand all this information broadly and specifically, we’ll go over what NRR is, why it’s important and how a related KPI (e.g. gross revenue retention, or GRR) allows investors to determine whether a business is retaining its existing customers.
+To understand this information comprehensively, we’ll cover what NRR is, its importance, and how a related KPI (e.g., gross revenue retention, or GRR) enables investors to assess whether a business is retaining its existing customers.

 What is NRR?

-According to industry data, the valuation of a SaaS business with high revenue retention can be double that of a business with average rates.
+According to industry data, the valuation of a SaaS business with high revenue retention can be double that of a company with average rates.

 In this space, potential investors will focus their analyses on the business’s customer base and growth potential.